-Oncolytic herpes simplex virus (oHSV) is one of oncolytic viruses being studied in cancer therapeutic research and several oHSVs have been investigated in clinical trials.
-Due to its pathogenicity, at least 8 different HSV-1 genes which include TK (UL23), ICP6 (UL39), ICP34.5, and Us3 should be deleted or mutated for safety consideration.
-As a consequence, with a unique mechanism, the oHSV can selectively replicate in and kill cancer cells without the permission to normal tissue.
-For years of experience in immunology and oncology, Creative Biolabs has established a comprehensive platform called OncoVirapy™ for providing oncolytic virus development service.
+Oncolytic herpes simplex virus (oHSV) is one of the oncolytic viruses being studied in cancer therapeutic research and several oHSVs have been investigated in clinical trials.
+With years of experience in immunology and oncology, Creative Biolabs has established a comprehensive platform called OncoVirapy™ for providing oncolytic virus development service.
 By virtue of OncoVirapy™, we are able to design, engineer and generate the most efficacious oncolytic herpes viral vector and viral particles.

 Please feel free to contact us for a quote and further discussion with our scientists.